hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/070_Practical_Considerations.md

 ### Submit a Job from the Command Line

-Jet comes with the `submit-job` script, which allows you to submit a Jet job packaged in a JAR file.
+Jet comes with the `jet-submit.sh` script, which allows you to submit a Jet job packaged in a JAR file.
 You can find it in the Jet distribution zipfile, in the `bin` directory.
-On Windows use `submit-jet.bat`.
+On Windows use `jet-submit.bat`.
 To use it, follow these steps:

 * Write your `main()` method and your Jet code the usual way, except